manvalls/prx/README.md

 # PRX [![Build Status][ci-img]][ci-url] [![Coverage Status][cover-img]][cover-url]

-PRX is a simple TCP reverse proxy with support for HAProxy's PROXY protocol versions 1 and 2 and out of the box support for HTTP (including WebSockets) and TLS with SNI.
+PRX is a simple TCP reverse proxy with support for HAProxy's PROXY protocol versions 1 and 2 and out of the box support for HTTP (including WebSockets) and TLS.
 For other types of streams, send the following string either at the start of it or after a CRLF:

 ```
 host: your.host.com\r\n